Arthrougs/Palindrome-Word-Counter/README.md

   Once the program is started, the user will be prompted to enter a paragraph that they would like to work with.
   After giving input the user will then be prompted to select one of four menu options.

-  Each menu option corrisponds with the following task:
+  Each menu option corresponds with the following task:

   <ul>
   <li>Give the number of palindrome words</li>